jaipack17/write-ups/Verlet Integration/README.md

 That's just the basic Idea of how the Rig of the Ragdoll looks behind the scenes with the Support Beams.
 Its a combination of quadrilaterals and free rope like limbs!

 Then, using UserInputService I make the points selectable and draggable!
-Verlet Integration is super cool and flexible that it does the job of realistic movement of the ragdoll (which isn't an active ragdoll) so smoothly with the basic algorithm that I discussed above in the post!!
+Verlet Integration is super cool and flexible that it does the job of realistic movement of the ragdoll (which isn't an active ragdoll) so smoothly with the basic algorithm that I discussed above in the article!!

 Here's the ragdoll in action: